redhwannacef/youtube-thumbnails/README.md

+# Archived

+I have archived this projcet as I am doing my thumbnails in Adobe Illustrator now!

 # thumbnails

 A small tool built with [Denojs](https://deno.land/) to generate my YouTube thumbnails.
 This also holds all my YouTube thumbnails in code.